Brian Anderson Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 11th in the league with a collective 9.1 strikeouts per nine innings.
+- The Giants pitching staff is 10th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Giants have the 21st-ranked team ERA among all league pitching staffs (4.77).
+- The Giants have a 4.71 team ERA that ranks 21st among all MLB pitching staffs.

-- Giants pitchers combine to give up 42 total home runs at a clip of 1.4 per game (to rank 21st in baseball).
+- Giants pitchers combine to rank 21st in baseball in home runs surrendered (42 total, 1.4 per game).

-- Manaea (0-1 with a 7.85 ERA and 21 strikeouts in 18 1/3 innings pitched) gets the start for the Giants, his fifth of the season.
+- Cobb makes the start for the Giants, his seventh of the season.
+He is 1-1 with a 2.43 ERA and 33 strikeouts in 33 1/3 innings pitched.

-- His most recent time out came on Saturday against the San Diego Padres, when the lefty tossed two innings, surrendering four earned runs while allowing five hits.
+- The right-hander last pitched on Sunday against the San Diego Padres, when he tossed five innings, allowing three earned runs while giving up seven hits.

-- The 31-year-old has put up an ERA of 7.85, with 10.3 strikeouts per nine innings, in six games this season.
-Opponents are hitting .268 against him.

 © 2023 Data Skrive.
 All rights reserved.